natalia-fpintos/Get-into-tech/GetIntoTechDay7.md

 ## XML ##

-The Extensible Markup Language (XML) is a popular data exchange format, which allows us to structure data for storing and transporting across the web or between organisations.
+The **eXtensible Markup Language** (XML) is a popular data exchange format, which allows us to structure data for storing and transporting across the web or between organisations.
 This markup language consists of a hierarchical structure similar to HTML, but the tags are customised to describe the data they contain, as well as the properties of the elements.
 It was designed to be human and machine readable.

 XML documents consist of elements, attributes and text nodes.
 An XML tree starts at a root element and branches from the root to child elements.